-We have introduced a very powerful feature in Admin Tools Professional 2.2.a1 called PHP File Change Scanner.
-This feature can be used to perform a security scan of the PHP files included inside your site's root directory, as well as detect any modified or added files in subsequent runs.
-The file scanning engine is built on top of Akeeba Engine, the engine powering our acclaimed Akeeba Backup site backup software, ensuring rock solid operation.
+The very powerful PHP File Change Scanner feature can be used to perform a security scan of the PHP files included inside your site's root directory, as well as detect any modified or added files in subsequent runs.
+This feature is built upon our experience making the fastest, most stable, pure-PHP site backup engine with Akeeba Backup.
 Each scanned file also comes with a preliminary automatic security assessment ("threat score") which can give you a quick idea of how possible it is that the file in question could be suspicious.